 Writing Fellows are trained Barnard undergraduates who work with their peers to strengthen student writing in all disciplines.
-Students in all majors are encouraged to apply.
+First-years and sophomores in all majors are encouraged to apply.
 We are of course looking for strong readers and writers, but equally crucial to being a Writing Fellow is an ability to connect with other people.

 Writing Fellows staff the Barnard Writing Center and work in different departments across the curriculum sucah as: Anthropology, Architecture, Art History, Asian and Middle Eastern Cultures, French, Biology, Dance, Economics, Education, English, Environmental Science, History, Philosophy, Political Science, Psychology, Religion, Sociology, Theatre, and Women’s Studies.

 Applications will be due on Friday, March 1 at 5:00 PM to Pam Cobrin (Director, Writing and Speaking Programs) in 216 Barnard Hall.
 You can leave your application on the door if she is not there.